nih-cfde/use-case-library-build/library/EPIC-4-prepare-variants.md

 ---
 title: Prepare variants to be tested
-blurb: Prepare variants to be tested in the genotype call set
+blurb: Prepare variants to be tested from a set of called genotypes
 user-stories:
 - USERSTORY-3-zip
 ---